What's a Levy On Bank Account?

-A tax levy is when the IRS goes after a person’s property to pay for back taxes.
-A bank levy is when the IRS freezes a person’s bank accounts for money owed.
-A state bank levy is similar to one the IRS uses, but is used by state officials.
-This is an attempt to collect money owed for state taxes.
+A Federal Bank Levy is when the IRS freezes monies in a person’s bank accounts for federal taxes owed.
+A state bank levy is very similar to an IRS bank levy and is a collection action used by state taxing officials.
+A state bank levy is an attempt by the state to collect money owed for state taxes.

 A levy, federal or state, is one of the harshest penalties a person can face for not paying their taxes.
-No assets are safe when it comes to a levy being enforced.
-A levy gives authorities the legal right to seize assets to satisfy the amount of money owed.
-Also a levy can be used against bank accounts, investment accounts, wages, pensions, insurance policies and physical assets.
+A levy gives taxing authorities the legal right to seize assets to satisfy the amount of tax owed.
+A levy can be used against bank accounts, investment accounts, wages, pensions, insurance policies and physical assets.

-There are differences between a levy and a tax lien.
-A lien is when officials apply a claim against assets.
+A levy is different from a tax lien.
+A tax lien is when taxing officials apply a claim against assets.
 A levy is the physical and actual seizure of these assets.
-For most, a bank levy is not a surprise.
-The IRS sends out multiple notices informing taxpayers what is about to happen.
-Responding to these notices can delay and possibly prevent a levy from being enforced.
+For most people, a bank levy is not a surprise.
+The state taxing authority will send the bank and usually the taxpayer a notice of levy on bank account.
+Upon receipt of a notice of levy on bank account most banks will notify their customer about the state notice of levy on bank account.
+Responding to these notices can delay and possibly prevent the actual enforcement of a levy.

 Before a levy is issued, a tax amount must be assessed.
 This number is determined by state taxes filed by an individual.
-It can also be a number state officials come up with when they file a tax return on behalf of the taxpayer.
-After the amount is determined, a tax bill is sent out.
-If the bill is not paid nor any arrangements are made, a final notice with intent to levy is sent.
-This notice will include what state officials intend to seize and when.
+It can also be a tax balance owed that state taxing officials come up with when they prepare and file a tax return on behalf of the taxpayer.
+After the assessed tax had been determined, a tax bill is sent out to the taxpayer.
+If the bill is not paid or if no arrangements for payment are made, a final notice with intent to levy is sent to the taxpayer.
+This notice will include what funds or other assets state officials intend to seize and when.

-When a bank levy is issued, the bank is notified and instructed to put a hold on all funds in the account.
-Approximately 21 days later, the money is deducted from the account.
-If the tax debt is not satisfied, they may keep coming back to withdraw more money as it is deposited into the account.
-This process will continue until the debt is fully satisfied.
+When a notice of levy on bank accounts is issued, the bank is notified and instructed to put a hold on all funds in the taxpayer’s bank accounts.
+If the bank levy is issued by the IRS, then approximately 21 days later, the money is sent to the IRS.
+If the bank levy is from a state taxing authority, the length of time that a bank will freeze the account prior to actually sending the funds to the state vary depending on state law and state procedure.
+If the tax liability is not satisfied by the amount of money seized and sent to the state, the taxing authority may keep filing additional bank levies and continue to withdraw more money as it is deposited into the account.
+This process will continue until the tax liability is fully satisfied.

-Another way to stop a levy is to prove financial hardship.
-This is when it is proven that the levy will create significant financial hardship.
-If it is proven, the levy may not occur.
-This does not eliminate the debt.
-It just stops steps to seize specific accounts.
+Another way to stop a state bank levy is to prove financial hardship.
+In order to prove a financial hardship, you must be able to demonstrate to the taxing authority issuing the levy that enforcement of the levy will create a significant financial hardship to the taxpayer and his or her family.
+If the financial hardship is proven, then the levy may not occur.
+This does not eliminate the liability– It just stops the seizure of specific accounts.